top of page

 When not “getting their hands dirty” in the demonstration gardens, you will find the Master Gardener volunteers helping with the maintenance of the extensive campus landscaping.

-The project also offers community outreach programs throughout the growing season in the form of classes, hands-on workshops, and garden tours.
+season in the form of classes, hands-on workshops, and garden tours.

 DH pict 3.jpg